The Best Healthcare Bargain for Longevity

 There’s also an increased understanding that the kind of stresses you apply to your bones when jogging actually strengthen your bones and make them more resilient to injury.
 A recent article citing sports medicine experts said this result was especially important for post-menopausal women, who typically experience greater diminished bone mass than men as they age.
 A bonus effect from jogging for many women is they also have fewer adverse effects from menopause.

 Whatever you do, however slow or short, fast or long, has to be done with consistency.
-The next issue of BOOMER will look at achieving the optimal outcome.
+The next issue of BOOMER will look at getting started.
 In the meantime, get moving!

 Alan Rudlin, recently retired, is a Richmond resident who’s evolved from a jogger to a slogger over his 45+ years of “running.”
 He attributes many of his best arguments as a former trial lawyer to ideas that came while jogging.